Yami-RDX/MEGALODON-MD/README.md

 ## <h3 align=""> HOW TO DEPLOY ON HUGGING FACE</h3>
 <h6 align-"center">
-*❄️ Deploy MEGALODON-MD On Hugging Face For Free !*
+*❄️ Deploy Yami-RDX On Hugging Face For Free !*

 `Specs :`
 - v2 CPU